JetBrains/intellij-sdk-docs/topics/ui/controls/split_button.md

 ### Reduce split button to simple action buttons

-The Split button can be reduced to simple action buttons which are layed out automatically next to each other.
+The Split button can be reduced to simple action buttons which are laid out automatically next to each other.
 This is controlled by the following option in settings:
 _Appearance & Behavior > Appearance > Merge buttons in dialogs_

-<p>For example, the Commit button reduced to its components (the option is disabled) looks like the following:</p>
+<p>For example, the <control>Commit</control> button reduced to its components (the option is disabled) looks like the following:</p>

 ![](reduced.png)